 Disclosure: This post may contain offers and affiliate links to save you money and it also helps us to keep providing the best information.
 For more information, see our disclosures here.

-1. What is a Wise Card (Really)?
+1. Who is the Wise Card for?

-With the multi-currency account you can:
+With the multi-currency account and card, you can:

 - Pay your utility bills or mortgage without the currency conversion fee